about

 PAMELA BURGESS

-I am a visual artist based in Los Angeles whose practice explores the concept, beauty, and meaning of landscape as seen through a personal lens.
-My focus is on California native flora and related issues affecting horticulture.
+Pamela is a visual artist based in Los Angeles whose practice explores the concept, beauty, and meaning of landscape as seen through a personal lens.
+She uses the details of landscape–plant material, especially California native flora–as a vehicle to express her ideas and concerns.

-The beauty of impermanence is the underlying theme of my work.
+The fragility of life and the beauty of impermanence are the underlying themes of her work.

-I produce a range of indoor and outdoor installations, drawings, photography, and sculpture that reflects a broad professional background in fine art, design, fabrication and materials.
+Pamela’s range of indoor and outdoor installations, drawings, photography, and sculpture reflects a broad professional background in fine art, design, fabrication and materials.

 Please click on thumbnails above for info on each publication.